BarbaraAngelesOrtiz/Web-Scraping-with-python/README.md

 # Web-Scraping-with-python

-Web scraping is a technique used to extract data from websites.
+🖥Web scraping is a technique used to extract data from websites.
 If you want to download a table from a web page, you can use Python libraries like requests and BeautifulSoup to get the HTML content and then extract the table.
 If the table is complex, it can also be useful to use pandas to organize the data.
 Here is a step-by-step guide on how to do this.

 ## 1. Requirements:

-First, install the following libraries if you don't have them installed:
+🔑First, install the following libraries if you don't have them installed:

             pip install requests beautifulsoup4 pandas